 I hope that I can inspire one impassioned photographer out there who is in a position like mine, to never hold back because of it.
 Or even remind a seasoned expert that sometimes less is more.
 Van Gogh made masterful paintings using just one medium, you too can make magic with “just one lens”.

 Heather Lazark, California

 Lover of light and of all things creative, Heather’s photographic inspiration began just before the birth of her oldest of two adorable – yet feisty – daughters.
-While photography began for Heather as a means of capturing precious family moments, it quickly blossomed into an intensely creative gateway to her soul.
-As a full-time mom and a part-time physical therapist, she is often compelled to stay up past midnight in order to squeeze in her photography time.
-Aside from capturing treasured moments with her Cannon 5D, she enjoys Crossfit, country music, party planning, personal growth, belly-laughing and spending quality time with her family.
+While photography began for the California native as a means of capturing precious family moments, it quickly blossomed into an intensely creative gateway to her soul.
+As a full-time mom and a part-time career woman, she is often compelled to stay up past midnight in order to squeeze in her photography time.
+Aside from capturing treasured moments with her Canon 5D, she enjoys Crossfit, country music, paleo eating, personal growth, belly-laughing and spending quality time with her family.